All Episodes

 And that's why this state legislator, Cynthia Chase, is all upset.

-Bigger threat than Al Qaeda, bigger threat than any terrorist group, bigger threat than any other nation.
+Bigger threat than al-Qaeda, bigger threat than any terrorist group, bigger threat than any other nation.

-We conservatives are the biggest threat they face, and Miss Chase here is making this abundantly clear.
+And Ms. Chase here is making this abundantly clear.

-So she um she wants to purposely use her powers to write laws to target individuals with whom she disagrees, take away their freedoms and liberties, and all in the hope that the citizens that she is oppressing might ultimately leave.
+So she wants to purposely use her powers to write laws to target individuals with whom she disagrees, take away their freedoms and liberties, and all in the hope that the citizens that she is oppressing might ultimately leave.

 That's what her objective is.